Yishun taxi driver murders: Appeals and executions

 On 17 September 1994, both Mohamad and Junalis sought to appeal to overturn their convictions and death sentences for killing Teo Kim Hock, but the Court of Appeal dismissed the appeals.

 On 10 October 1994, the prosecution applied for the second murder charge against Junalis for the murder of Seing Koo Wan to be withdrawn since Junalis's death sentence for Teo's murder had been upheld through appeal and Junalis would still be hanged even if he was found guilty of Seing's murder.
 The application was granted, which effectively acquitted Junalis of killing Seing despite committing it.
 Subsequently, both Mohamad and Junalis appealed to then President of Singapore Ong Teng Cheong for presidential clemency, which would allow them to commute their sentences to life imprisonment if successful.
 However, President Ong refused to grant them a pardon and hence rejected their pleas.

 On the Friday morning of 16 June 1995, 23-year-old Mohamad Ashiek Salleh and 24-year-old Junalis Lumat were both hanged at Changi Prison.
-On the same day itself, two more death row prisoners - 27-year-old Chan Hock Wai who trafficked 149g of heroin, and 37-year-old Phua Soy Boon who killed 50-year-old contractor Sim Ah Lek - were executed at the same timing.
+On the same day itself, two more death row prisoners - 27-year-old mechanic Chan Hock Wai who trafficked 149.84g of heroin, and 37-year-old Phua Soy Boon who killed 50-year-old contractor Sim Ah Lek - were executed at the same timing.

 The case was re-enacted by Crimewatch in 1996 as the second episode of the show's annual season.